Fandermill/TechTolk/docs/pages/dividers.md

 > [!TIP]
 > You can use a shorthand extension method to use the built in
 > `CultureInfoDivider` as dividers.
-This method also sets a
+This method also sets an
 > `ICurrentDividerProvider` that returns the current UI culture of the current
 > thread.
 >